ccrosby1/cst-323/phonebook/docs/activity4.md

     - Set admin username and password

     - Set deletion policy to Delete

- 5. Submit the environment creation and wait for AWS to provision

  ![Beanstalk setup](images/AWS-setup.png)

  - Review of settings used to create Beanstalk instance

+ 5. Submit the environment creation and wait for AWS to provision

 ### 4. Configure the AWS RDS Database

- 1. Open the RDS service and locate the generated MySQL instance.
+ 1. Open the RDS service and locate the generated MySQL instance

  2. Under Connectivity & Security:

-    - Public Accessibility = Yes
+    - Public Accessibility: Yes

     - Copy the Endpoint and Port